A step-by-step guide to changing strata managers

 Ask the new strata manager for a list of things that they need so that you can make sure nothing’s missed.
 It’s also a good idea to schedule an executive committee meeting with the new manager to discuss the day to day running of the complex, plus any house rules, administrative tasks or reporting requirements.

 If your current strata manager is not meeting your needs, contact us for more information about how we can tailor a package to suit your development.
-As Canberra’s most experienced strata company, we provide the full suite of strata service.
+As Canberra’s most experienced strata company, we provide the full suite of strata services.

 Thinking of buying